rcqls/gtk.reds/README.md

 As I think `julia` was clever to have named its package with extension `.jl` which is really easy to find on internet, I do the same for this preliminary package. `gtk.reds` is then a plugin of `gtk` for `red/system`.

-## Red-like mode
+## (View) red-like mode

-The red-like mode is useful to debug `red/GTK` branch since the goal is to be the nearest of how red works in the View dialect (not VID one).
+The (view) red-like mode is useful to debug `red/GTK` branch since the goal is to be the nearest of how red works in the View dialect (not the VID one).

+The following code (see `tests/gtk3/gtk-red-like-hello.reds`)

 ```
 Red/System[]